 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Type of Tea: Loose Leaf Black Tea.
+Type of Tea: Black Tea.

-Origin: The Anhui province, China.
+Origin: Anhui Province, China.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 3 to 5 minutes.

 How to Serve: Milk, sugar, honey or lemon - the choice is yours.
 Alternatively, serve black.